 Microsoft 365 management is included in all Milnsbridge plans.
 At the Growth level ($99 per seat per month), M365 management covers user provisioning and deprovisioning, licence management, security configuration, MFA enforcement, and monitoring of the M365 environment alongside all other managed devices.

-For businesses handling sensitive data or with compliance obligations, we conduct M365 security configuration reviews against the CIS Microsoft 365 Benchmark and ACSC guidance — identifying gaps in the current configuration and providing a prioritised remediation plan.
+For businesses handling sensitive data or with compliance obligations, we conduct M365 security configuration reviews aligned with industry benchmarks and ACSC guidance, identifying gaps in the current configuration and providing a prioritised remediation plan.

 Milnsbridge holds a 4.9-star Google rating across 99 reviews.
 We operate on straightforward 12-month agreements with a 10-seat minimum, serving organisations from 10 to 200 seats.
-Adrian Weir founded Milnsbridge in 2002 after three decades in senior IT roles at Telstra, Citibank, and Unilever.
+Adrian Weir founded Milnsbridge in 2002 following a career spanning 30-plus years in senior IT roles at Telstra, Citibank, and Unilever.
+Milnsbridge is a Microsoft Solutions Partner with offices in Penrith and the Sydney CBD.